 Under the FAA UAS Data Exchange umbrella, the agency will support multiple partnerships, the first of which is the Low Altitude Authorization and Notification Capability.

 LAANC is the Low Altitude Authorization and Notification Capability, a collaboration between FAA and Industry.
 It directly supports UAS integration into the airspace.

-It enables drone pilots access to controlled airspace near airports through near real-time processing of airspace authorizations below approved altitudes in controlled airspace.
+It provides access to controlled airspace near airports through near real-time processing of airspace authorizations below approved altitudes in controlled airspace.

 When is LAANC coming to me?